textile/php-textile/.github/ISSUE_TEMPLATE/Parsing_error.md

 ---
 name: Parsing error
-about: Report an issue with parsing a Textile document
+about: Report an issue with parsing a Textile document.
 ---

 <!--- Please replace `{Please write here}` with your answers as best you can. -->